 How Much Does CBD Oil Cost?

 Expect to pay anywhere between 60 AUD for cheap online oil and 500 AUD for something that claims to be more high-end.
-The good news is that entry-level prices have been down by close to 50 percent over the last 12 months.
+The good news is that entry-level prices have been down by nearly 50 per cent over the last 12 months.
 The availability of legal products is up threefold, also driving prices down.

 There are many different types of CBD oil.
-How the plant is grown, how the CBD is extracted, and THC content contribute to the end product and its actual value.
+How the plant is grown, how the CBD is extracted, and THC content contributes to the end product and its value.
 In general, CBD is much cheaper than THC.

-Costs can also vary in relation to the condition being treated.
+Costs can also vary on the condition being treated.
 The idea is that something like epilepsy will cost significantly more than treating chronic pain, as the dosages are much higher.

-One piece of advice: when considering cost, don’t focus on bottle sizes.
+One piece of advice: Don’t focus on bottle sizes when considering the cost.
 Look instead for the milligrams of CBD the oil contains.
 Prices for a milligram of CBD range from 10 cents to nearly 1 Australian dollar.
-Across both the legal, medical and green markets, the average hovers around the 30 cents mark.
+Across legal, medical and green markets, the average hovers around the 30 cents mark.

-Medical pathway prices tend to be around 25 percent higher than green or black market equivalents.
+Medical pathway prices are around 25 per cent higher than green or black market equivalents.
 However, the gap is expected to shrink.
-The assumption is that you’re getting a better and safer product if you’re accessing CBD oil through medical channels.
+The assumption is that you’re getting a better and safer product by accessing CBD oil through medical channels.
 But this isn’t always the case.

 But there’s also the pharmacy markup (as much as 140 per cent) which creates a huge variance in cost.

 Remember, medical cannabis is not covered by the Pharmaceutical Benefits Scheme (PBS), so the patient will have to foot the bill.

-If you’re well informed and know what to look for (or to avoid), then there’s every chance of successfully finding a good CBD oil at the right price.
+If you’re well informed and know what to look for (or to avoid), there’s every chance of successfully finding a good CBD oil at the right price.